...

 At Prolean, we provide top-tier Teflon injection molding services.
 We have specialized equipment, a custom mold design and machining facility, and a deep understanding of Teflon’s unique properties.
 Our team of experts leverages this manufacturing infrastructure technology to ensure that each Teflon part we produce meets the highest standards and performance.

-In addition to expertise in Teflon injection molding, Prolean offers alternative solutions to provide our clients with options to suit their specific needs.
+In addition to expertise in Injection Molding Services, Prolean offers alternative solutions to provide our clients with options to suit their specific needs.
 We also specialize in Teflon CNC machining services, enabling the production of highly precise and complex parts.
 Our versatility in handling Teflon through various methods allows us to adapt to unique challenges.

 Our services at Prolean are comprehensive, covering every aspect of the production process, from mold design to post-processing.
 At Prolean, we also machine the mold with our advanced CNC machining and EDM machining services.
 Whether you need a complete end-to-end solution or specific services like mold design or high-precision Teflon parts, we are eager to deliver.